 A survey showed that more than 80% of patients agreed that their mental health conditions had had a detrimental effect on their family.

-Dr Niall Campbell, consultant psychiatrist at the Priory Group said: "It is easy for family members to feel guilt or blame themselves for their relative's decline in mental health.
-For a long time parents and other family members were the focus of blame for the occurrence of psychological problems."
+Dr Niall Campbell, Consultant Psychiatrist at Priory Group said: "It is easy for family members to feel guilt or blame themselves for their relative's decline in mental health.
+For a long time, parents and other family members were the focus of blame for the occurrence of psychological problems.

-"This was largely due to Freud's early Psychoanalytic theory which states problems in adulthood are due to early childhood experiences.
-Other psychological theories have since then developed and we now know that the family actually plays a huge role in their relative's recovery."
+"This was largely due to Freud's early psychoanalytic theory which states that problems in adulthood are due to early childhood experiences.
+Other psychological theories have developed since then and we now know that the family actually plays a huge role in their relative's recovery.

 "It has always been clear to us how much illness and addiction can affect a patient's family.
 This survey was excellent in outlining the main areas and relationships that are influenced.
 At Priory, we always try to treat holistically so that the family are always involved and understand what is happening."